adobeio/adobeio-documentation/sign/webhooks.md

 ### Verification of intent of the webhook URL

 Before registering a webhook successfully, Adobe Sign verifies that the webhook URL that is provided in the registration request really intends to receive notifications.
 For this purpose, when a new webhook registration request is received by Adobe Sign, it first makes a verification request to the webhook URL.
 This verification request is an HTTPS GET request sent to the webhook URL with a custom HTTP header, **X-AdobeSign-ClientId**.
-The value in this header is set to the client ID of the application that is requesting to register the webhook.
-To register a webhook successfully, the webhook URL must respond to this verification request with an HTTPS 2XX response code, and it also must send back the same client ID value in one of the following two ways.
+The value in this header is set to the client ID (Application ID) of the API application that is requesting to register the webhook.
+To register a webhook successfully, the webhook URL must respond to this verification request with an HTTPS 2XX response code, and it also MUST send back the same client ID value in one of the following two ways.

 -   In a custom response header, **X-AdobeSign-ClientId**.
 This is the same header which was passed in the request, and can be echoed back in the response.